The Best Online Bachelor’s in Law Enforcement Programs

 Along with an application, prospective students must provide their official transcripts; ACT or SAT test scores; and any optional supplemental materials such as a resume, personal statement, or letters of recommendation.
 While students may transfer in an unlimited number of credits from other regionally accredited institutions, learners must complete at least 60 credits at NEC.

-New England College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).
+New England College is regionally accredited by the New England Commission of Higher Education.

 Concordia University Texas is a private liberal arts and sciences institution located in Austin.
-Affiliated with the Lutheran Church–Missouri Synod, Concordia University Texas is a member of the Concordia University System and strives to develop Christian leaders through higher education.
-Returning and part–time students enjoy many graduate and undergraduate options on campus and online, including a web–based law enforcement degree.
+Affiliated with the Lutheran Church-Missouri Synod, Concordia University Texas is a member of the Concordia University System and strives to develop Christian leaders through higher education.
+Returning and part-time students enjoy an array of graduate and undergraduate options on campus and online, including a web-based law enforcement degree.

 Emphasizing leadership skills, the university's bachelor of arts in criminal justice and criminology prepares candidates for managerial roles while providing learners with a practical and theoretical foundation in criminology.
 Core coursework introduces fundamental concepts in law, ethics, and criminology from a distinctly Christian viewpoint.
 The program features two concentration track options: a law enforcement management track and a homeland security track.
 Learners can further specialize their degree by selecting a minor outside of their specialty area.

 Many graduates pursue employment in public service areas, finding jobs as prison wardens, fish and game wardens, patrol officers, correctional treatment specialists, police or sheriff patrol officers, and FBI special agents.